GSA/ficam-playbooks/_playbooks/playbook-pam.md

 use his/her elevated access via run-time access control to interact with one of the four protected resources (i.e., content and data, applications and web services, network and infrastructure, facilities).
-To access the protected resource(s), the privileged user must successfully authenticate in order for an affirmative authorization decision to be made.^31 An agency can hold privileged users to a higher authentication standard than standard users because of the higher risk associated with elevated access.
+To access the protected resource(s), the privileged user must successfully authenticate in order for an affirmative authorization decision to be made.
+An agency can hold privileged users to a higher authentication standard than standard users because of the higher risk associated with elevated access.
 On-going monitoring of privileged user activity can verify that these users’ activities are in line with the job function or a business purpose to help discern valid actions from